CamKieff/NervePKPDmodel/README.md

 After the `final_drug_params` has been run `run_mod1` is run again on the final set of parameters to generate concentration vs. time data to be plotted.
 Data are plotted in model_2drugs.R using `ggplot2`.
 The example plotting function given plots the experimental data in black, initial results of `run_mod1`, and the final best-fit results.

-The `Iteration` is a wrapper function takes a list of file indices and some normalization inputs and generates 100 sets of final best-fit results for each file at each frequency using a given model.
+`Iteration` is a wrapper function that takes a list of file indices and some normalization inputs and generates 100 sets of final best-fit results for each file at each frequency using a given model.
 After each frequency it appends its results to a single CSV file per index.
 After I worked out all the kinks, this function just ran through everything.
 It had to run overnight on my small corner of Creighton's server space.

-descriptive_statistics.R
+`facetgraph` is another wrapper function that produces a nine-panel graph of a single run of `final_drug_params` for each frequency.

-plottime.R
+descriptiveStatistics.R contains a loose collection of code to find the min, max, mean, median, and standard deviation of best-fit parameters for each frequency for results from `Iteration` or a similar function.

-facet_wrap.R
+consensusPlot.R